 Ski Boots (if bringing own)

 To wear over long underwear and under your ski jacket.
-I always like to wear my Chilli and then like to layer something over like my 1990-something Patagonia fleece, or if it’s on the warmer side, I have a lighter weight North Face pullover or just an old Patagonia vest I’ll rock.
-But I’m not going to lie, every year when we’re in Park City, I’m always tempted to splurge on one of those festive, over-priced ski sweaters, so we’ll see.
-Maybe this will be the year.
+I always like to wear my Chilli and then like to layer something over like my Patagonia zip-up, or if it’s on the warmer side, I will just toss a Patagonia vest over it.

-I have a few different options I swap around depending on the weather, but I always come back to a black puffy North Face jacket that’s actually a boys’ extra large (great hack for getting things cheaper is to shop the boys’ section).
-But Arc’trx makes the best ski shells and Moncler and Patagonia also make great puffy jacket styles if you prefer to go that route.
-Of course you could go old-school with Bogner, which is making a comeback and some people really love to do the fur trim while skiing.
-Personally, I am not such a fan of hoods and other appendages when shredding pow, but to each his own.
+I have a few different options I swap around depending on the weather.
+Arc’trx makes the best ski shells and Moncler and Patagonia also make great puffy jacket styles if you prefer to go that route.
+Of course you could go old-school with Bogner.

 I like to go as warm as humanly possible and for the technology that whisks away sweat so you don’t freeze in your own cold sweater on the ride up the ski lift after breaking a serious sweat hiking.